jptacek/JPtacek.com/src/documents/2013/02/setting-up-email-for-a-custom-domain-on-a-windows-azure-hosted-website/index.html.md

 date: 2013/02/15
 tags: ["Azure","DNS","DNSimple","email","Web"]
 ---
+**Update - May 27, 2014** Microsoft has announced that it will no longer support custom domains using Outlook.Com.
+As a result, this content of this post is no longer valid.
+They are encouraging customers to use Office 365 moving forward.
+You can find out more at [domains.live.com](http://domains.live.com/)

 The blog site you are currently on, jptacek.com, is using [Windows Azure websites](http://www.windowsazure.com/en-us/home/scenarios/web-sites/), which is a great way to quickly get a web presence up and running.
 The site also provides very low barrier to entry for setting up blogging engines or CMS applications.
 The one thing it does not do though is offer email services out of the box.